 Needham Awarded Honorary Degree from University of Nottingham

-David Needham, professor of mechanical engineering and materials science at Duke since 1987, has been awarded an honorary doctorate degree by the University of Nottingham.
+David Needham has been awarded an honorary doctorate degree by the University of Nottingham.
 Described by the university as the highest honor that it can bestow, the Doctor of Science honoris causa (without examination) was presented during the pharmacy school’s graduation ceremony on Thursday, December 10, 2015.

 As described in the graduation booklet, the DSc degree is given “to people of great distinction in their field and those who have given great success to the university.”
 In Needham’s case, both descriptions are true.

 After earning his doctorate in chemistry from the University of Nottingham, Needham decided that if he was going to work that hard, he wanted to do something useful.
 Inspired by his mother’s bout with breast cancer in 1972, Needham turned his attention to cancer research during his PhD in 1978 in the chemistry department at Nottingham.
 It was a good decision, as he has gained a world-wide reputation in the field over the past three-and-a-half decades.